joaquinbarroso/UVeh-Vis/paper.md

 Absorption spectroscopy is one of the most used analytical techniques due to the important information that can be obtained from the resulting spectra for cualitative and cuantitative purposes.
-It is based on the absorption of electromagnetic radiation by a molecular system, this implies the trasition from an electronic ground state to a higher energy state, an excited state [@Ceroni2014].
+It is based on the absorption of electromagnetic radiation by a molecular system, this implies the transition from an electronic ground state to a higher energy state, an excited state [@Ceroni2014].
 The characterization and theoretical prediction of such states have been widely studied, the influence of an enormous amount of factors over their properties, and therefore, its spectrum,